-In annulment proceedings, the courts will not review the merits of the case unless the invoked grounds require such review, such as a violation of public policy, arbitrability and fraud.
+In annulment proceedings, the courts will not review the merits of the case unless the invoked grounds require such review, such as a violation of public policy, arbitrability, and fraud.
+On certain matters, such as jurisdiction, public policy, and arbitrability, the standard will be of de novo review.